-T-Mobile is the only wireless carrier offering you in-flight texting, with Over-the-Top (OTT) messaging on several third-party apps (WhatsApp, Viber, iMessage, Google Hangout), and the ability to check visual voicemail on select airlines and flights.
+T-Mobile is the only wireless carrier offering you in-flight texting, with Over-the-Top (OTT) messaging on several third-party apps (such as WhatsApp, Viber, iMessage, Google Hangout), and the ability to check visual voicemail on select airlines and flights.

 This service is available to T-Mobile customers at no additional cost on Gogo-enabled US-based flights.
 And, Gogo 2.0 includes one hour of free data on every qualifying flight!
 For additional data needs, you can purchase additional data access directly from Gogo.

 Not all flights offer in-flight texting service from Gogo.
 To check if your upcoming flight offers this service, contact your airline.

 T-Mobile In-flight Texting is supported on the following US-based airlines: